pvico/RX-Dual-Power/README.md

 - **Strategy #1**: Use MAIN PWR as long as it is available and has sufficient voltage, otherwise use STBY PWR
 - **Strategy #2**: Use the power source with the highest voltage

-For most situations, strategy #1 makes more sense.
-Strategy #2 may be useful is some cases.

 ### System configured for strategy #1